Ares-Developers/Ares-docs/new/projectiles/animations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Projectiles with :tag:`Rotates=yes` used their image's 32 frames to represent
-moving in differnent directions, one frame per facing.
+moving in different directions, one frame per facing.
 This means these
 projectiles did not support being animated. :game:`Ares` adds support for this.

 :tagdef:`[Projectile]AnimLength=integer - frames`